rrivirr/rriv-cloud/README.md

 ```
 After this, it is **critical** that you write down the recovery keys and root token. **SAVE** these in Proton Pass.
 Save half of the recovery keys and distribute half to another admin.

+You must now exec into the rriv-vault-0 pod and unseal Vault.
+You only need to do this once.

 Now, if the vault pod goes down, it should be able to come up and unseal itself.
 Test this by deleting the pod and checking its logs.

+The Terraform Vault module needs a bit of manual work to set up.
+Once you have Vault installed, you will need to create a temporary token in order to set up the Vault auth method for k8s.
+Refer to vault-kubernetes.sh.

 ### How it works